PSokhey/Local-Store-Search/README.md

-Joseph Dobrzanski - I worked on a page to add customer reviews: storeInformation.html Madhav Ramdev - I worked on a the main page of the website: mainpage.html Prabhjeet Sokhey - I worked on a page to show search results:
+Joseph Dobrzanski - I worked on a page to add customer reviews: storeInformation.html Madhav Ramdev - I worked on a the main page of the website : mainpage.html
+Prabhjeet Sokhey - I worked on a page to show search results:
 SearchResult.html